vat1kan/edges-web/README.md

 ##  License

-This project is protected under the GNU General Public License v3.0.
+This project is protected under the [GNU General Public License v3.0].
 For more details, refer to the [LICENSE](https://spdx.org/licenses/GPL-3.0-or-later.html) file.

 ---